loopwerk/loopwerk.io/content/about/index.md

 # About me

 Hi there!
-My name is **Kevin Renskers**, and I'm a creative product-minded software developer with a passion for good usability and great design.
-I love working on intuitive, user-friendly interfaces and the APIs behind them.
+My name is **Kevin Renskers**, and I'm a product-minded engineering lead with a passion for good usability and great design.
+Over 25 years I've grown from writing code to owning products end to end: the user problem, the UX, the architecture, and the team building it.
+I care most about shipping software that people genuinely enjoy using, and that still makes sense a year later.

 I created my first website in 2000, and got my first job as a PHP developer in 2001.
 In 2009 I switched to **Python** and **Django**, and in 2010 I created my first **iOS** app.
-I've been a fully remote freelance software developer since 2016, working for international clients such as CBS, Last.fm, Sentry, WeTransfer, Unilever, and Emmy and Oscar winner Sound Radix.
+I've worked as a fully remote developer since 2016, for international clients such as CBS, Last.fm, Sentry, WeTransfer, Unilever, and Emmy and Oscar winner Sound Radix.
 In 2023 I shifted my focus from mostly iOS work back to the open web.

 My hobbies and interests include playing PC games, playing Dungeons & Dragons, watching tv shows (a list of my all-time favs can be [found on IMDB](https://www.imdb.com/list/ls047084150/)), cooking, [photography](https://glass.photo/kevinrenskers) and architecture.